 Picasso pioneered the cubist movement, where he subverted shapes and forms found in life.
 He wanted to create paintings that challenged the concept of realism.
-He simplified objects and subjects into geometric components and painted with this style for around ten years.
+He simplified objects and subjects into geometric components and painted with this art style for around ten years.

 Kazimir Malevich was inspired by expressionism, fauvism and cubism, Malevich attempted to diverge from natural forms in his art.

 This style of abstraction is characterised by personal expression and spontaneous, emotion driven paint application.